GreeningSiren/Steamtools-Game-Uninstaller/README.md

 ## Warnings

 ⚠️ **Important Warnings**:
-- Always uninstall the game from Steam before using this tool
 - Restart Steam after using this tool to ensure changes take effect
 - This tool modifies Steam configuration files - use at your own risk
 - Always backup important data before using file deletion tools